Settings

 Recents

-- Delete List: You can delete the entire list of recently played songs.
+- Delete List — delete the entire list of recently played songs.

-- Change List Size: You can set the number of items that should appear in the list.
+- Change List Size — set the number of items that appear in the list.

-- Export Songs List: Use this action to export your recently played songs list in different formats: M3U, CSV, or TXT.
-Detailed instructions are available on our website here.
+- Export Songs List — export your recently played songs list as M3U, CSV, or TXT.
+Detailed instructions are available here.

 Favorites

-- Simultaneous Editing: Enable this option to add a song to the favorites list in both the music library and the files section simultaneously.
+- Simultaneous Editing — when enabled, adding a song to favorites adds it both in the music library and the files section simultaneously.

-- Delete List: You can delete the entire list of favorite songs.
+- Delete List — delete the entire list of favorite songs.

 Passcode